-COMM 2100 INTERPRERSONAL COMMUNICATION.
+COMM 2100 INTERPERSONAL COMMUNICATION.
 3 hours.
-Prerequisite: COMM 1100 and PSYC 1100 with a grade of "C" or better.
+Prerequisite: COMM 1100 or COMM 1110 and ENGL 1101 with a grade of "C" or better.
 Communication as it occurs in dyadic and small group settings.
 Primary concern is given to understanding how individuals use both verbal and nonverbal communication to affect relationships and how context affects outcome.
 Fall.